SAP-samples/cloud-extension-graph-sample/documentation/Prerequisites/README.md

 [SAP Event Mesh](https://help.sap.com/viewer/product/SAP_EM/Cloud/en-US) is a fully managed cloud service that allows applications to communicate through asynchronous events.
 Create responsive applications that work independently and participate in event-driven business processes across your business ecosystem for greater agility and scalability.

-## Prerequisites for SAP HANA Cloud
+## On SAP HANA Cloud Side

 Make sure that you have an instance of SAP HANA database in your space.
-For more details, see section [Create an SAP HANA Database Instance Using SAP HANA Cloud Central](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/784a1dbb421a4da29fb1e3bdf5f198ec.html) in the SAP HANA Cloud documentation.
+For more details, see section [Create an SAP HANA Database Instance Using SAP HANA Cloud Central](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/92c59db648b940f48105d62a34f099fc.html) in the SAP HANA Cloud documentation.

-## Prerequisites for SAP S/4HANA Cloud
+## On SAP S/4HANA Cloud Side

 Make sure you have the following roles assigned to your user in the SAP S/4HANA Cloud system: